Saintmaxim1n/Apache-kali-linux-Setup/README.md

 Now your html is hosting locally, time to do port fowarding so everywhere in the internet can see it.

-Go to your home router and check your setting adress(http://yoursettingipadress) and Sign-in information(username and password).
-If you dont know sign-in infomation, contact your ISP.
+Go check your home router and router's setting adress(http://yoursettingipadress) and Sign-in information(username and password).
+If you couldn't found your sign-in infomation, contact your ISP.

 in your home router go to access controll and port forwarding, and configure...
 Protocol: TCB